 How do you build someone’s confidence?

-In short, just like with happiness, confidence is really something only the person can do for themselves.
+In short, just like with happiness, you can’t boost self confidence in others.
 I can’t make another happy, nor can I make them confident.

 That being said, there are a lot of destructive behavior patters that can erode self-confidence in our loved ones.
 Thus, avoiding those things is crucial for a healthy relationship.